romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Where should the security policy for a GitHub repository be declared?
+Q: Where should the security policy for a GitHub repository be declared?
 <details><summary>Show the answer</summary><p>

 - **In the SECURITY.md file located in the repository's root directory**